-In the past, it was easy to pick any kind of keyword, create content around it and expect to drive targeted traffic to a landing page.
+In the past, it was easy to pick any kind of keyword, create content around it and expect to drive targeted traffic via the search engine to a landing page.
 But that approach won’t today.

 The modern content marketing approach goes like this: You first identify the needs of your audience.
 Next, you find the exact keywords they’re using to search for information that will help meet their needs and answer their questions.
-Then, you write and deliver powerful content that is on-point.
+Then, you write and deliver a powerful blog article that is on-point.

 And that’s where long-tail keywords come in.
 They’re long-tail not only because they contain three or more words, but also because of their nature and the thought process behind them.

 People who search for long-tail terms are motivated, and, with a little nudge, they’ll buy your product or subscribe to your list.

 Long-tail keywords drive the right kind of traffic.
 It doesn’t matter how old your blog article is; if you embrace effective content marketing and target long-tail key phrases without trying to manipulate the search algorithm, you’ll drive more visitors to your media site.
 A list post is a good example of blog content that can have positive search engine results.

 By creating evergreen content and capitalizing on long-tail search terms, TechWyse grew its blog traffic by 200% in just 1 year.

 Alex Chris, founder of Digital Marketing Pro, shared advanced insights on how to increase blog traffic to 400,000 visitors per month.

 He didn’t use SEO the way so many people have been taught.
 In Chris’ words,